CIS565-Fall-2013/Project5-WebGL/README.md

 Terrain Morphing Plus ISS Tracker
 --------------------------------------------------------------------------------
 ![Pair of screenshots](screenshots/big_screenshot.png)
-* DISCLAIMER 1: Right now this project is ONLY compatible with Firefox!
-Fixes for Chrome coming soon!
+* DISCLAIMER 1: On my Windows install, this project works with Firefox and Chrome.
+On my Ubuntu install, somehow the textures don't load.
 * DISCLAIMER 2: You might have to wait a little bit for texture data to load.
 In other words, the globe might appear blank and the terrain might appear flat for a few seconds, since the globe and terrain renderers use high-res textures!

 -------------------------------------------------------------------------------